| Home | New Testament Studies | Luke Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: NAMES FOR DEITY, D.

-▣ "The time is near" This is the message of the pseudo-Messiahs.
+▣ "The time is near" This phrase in this context is the message of the pseudo-Messiahs.
 This is another example of the delayed Second Coming emphasis in Luke.
 This refers to the time period between Jesus' death and the destruction of Jerusalem.
+The other Gospels and Revelation use this phrase as a time indicator by Jesus.

 SPECIAL TOPIC: A DELAYED SECOND COMING